Practical Recovery - Reunion San Diego

 If you can convince yourself to get out of bed—and most people do, according to a Reunion representative, who said “everyone is pretty motivated and high-functioning”—there are plenty of activities to fill your day.
 These include working out at the gym, hiking, bowling, going to the movies, yoga classes, working with a personal trainer, massages, Reiki, kayaking and trips to the mall.

 You can use your phone or the Internet at any time when treatment sessions are not happening, and TV is allowed at night.
 “Any time not in a meeting, you were free to do as you pleased,” one former resident explained.
 “The pleasant outdoor patios for relaxing with fellow patients were a huge plus,” said another past client.
 Given that this is not a 12-step-based program, reliance upon a higher power is not mentioned, although residents who want to attend services can do so.

-One thing you won’t want to miss is a meal of “five-star quality” selections, home-cooked by Chef Dora, from Brazil.
+One thing you won’t want to miss is a meal of “five-star quality” selections, home-cooked by our executive chef, from Brazil.
 When you arrive at Reunion, you fill out a questionnaire about your likes and dislikes, and staff work to accommodate those wishes.
 “Unbelievable meals, every day,” praised one former resident.
 “The care and foresight given to individuals with food preferences or requirements is impressive.”
-Favorite dishes include Chef Dora’s homemade soups—especially for detoxing clients—as well as the raspberry-chipotle rack of lamb, tilapia with fresh basil pesto, assorted lunchtime quinoa salads and the gluten-free coconut flan.
+Favorite dishes include our executive chef’s homemade soups—especially for detoxing clients—as well as the raspberry-chipotle rack of lamb, tilapia with fresh basil pesto, assorted lunchtime quinoa salads and the gluten-free coconut flan.
 The only real complaint was that the delicious meals can make it “hard to maintain portion control.”